-The 2016 Christmas Bird Count will be held on Tuesday, December 28th.
-We’d love your help!
+The 2022 Christmas Bird Count will be held on Saturday, December 17th.
+Please join us!

 Each December, Tin Mountain Conservation Center carries out the North Conway Christmas Bird count with the help of over 40 devoted volunteers both on foot in the field and at home watching their feeders.

-If you have any questions, would like to participate next December, or would like to be removed from our bird count mailing list, please contact Tin Mountain at (603) 447-6991 or email@example.com.
+If you have any questions, would like to participate next December, or would like to be removed from our bird count mailing list, please call Tin Mountain at (603) 447-6991 or email Nora at email@example.com.
 Thank you in advance for all your help!